-Can You Break Off Bananas at the Store?
-(3 Banana-Breaking Facts)
+Is It Acceptable to Break Off Bananas at the Store?

 It’s something that I’ve worried about for years, can you break off bananas at the store?